azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Tasks to complete

-1. Provision a resource model based Storage Account of type Standard LRS in the same Location and Resource Group as your other services
+1. Provision a resource model based Storage Account of type Standard LRS in the same Location and Resource Group as your other services.

 #### Exit criteria

-- You can view your Storage Account in the Portal
+- You can view your Storage Account in the Portal.

 ### Task 11: Provision Cognitive Services